paukl1337/RankedWL/README.md

 `"C:\Program Files\Eclipse Adoptium\jdk-17.0.7.7-hotspot\bin\java" -jar "D:\Downloads\RankedWL.jar"`

-where you need to change the java path to wherever you have java installed to, and the rankedwl path (I copied this text from maskers' message in javacord cause I can't be asked to remake one myself)
+where you need to change the java path to wherever you have java installed to, and the rankedwl path

 rest should be pretty simple :D